Willy Redstone: England

 Redstone wrote some music for the Tiller Girls, who were at the time performing in Paris.
 This led to an invitation by John Tiller to visit his dance school in Manchester, and incidentally married one of his star performers.
 In 1907 he conducted a Christmas pantomime in Leeds, and later was associated with George Grossmith and George Edwardes at the London Gaiety, writing scores for musical comedies and revues.

-He wrote the revue Everybody's Doing It which was produced at the Empire.
+He wrote the revue Everybody's Doing It which was produced at the Hackney Empire.
 He worked as musical adviser for André Charlot at the Alhambra Theatre, writing the revues Eight pence a Mile and Keep Smiling with Lee White.

 He composed the operetta Les Petits Crevés for Thenon, staged in 1913 at the Théâtre des Capucines, starring Jacques Bousquet.

 Songs published around this time include Lucy (1913) and Arabella (1914), both with lyrics by Pierre Chapelle.

 He contributed to Reynaldo Hahn's operetta Miousic, libretto by Paul Ferrier, staged in 1914 at the Paris Olympia.

 He composed the operetta Berlingot with A. Stanislas for Lucien Boyer, staged in 1920 at the Concert Mayol.